Our trip to Dumfries and Galloway was part of a paid partnership with the South of Scotland Destination Alliance.

 We had a lovely morning exploring the many nooks and crannies of Kirkcudbright, wandering around some of its galleries and independent shops.
 We also became mildly obsessed with finding as many pastel coloured front doors as possible; an Instagrammers dream.

-During any visit to Kirkcudbright, a nosey around the beautiful National Trust for Scotland Broughton House & Gardens is a must.
+During any visit to Kirkcudbright, a nosey around the beautiful National Trust for Scotland Broughton House & Gardens should also be on your list of things to do in Dumfries and Galloway.
 A traditional Edwardian home belonging to the Scottish artist, E A Hornel, this is a little gem of a home to visit whilst in town.

 The beautiful, rambling gardens are particularly lovely and were planned and planted by both Hornel and his sister, who he lived with at Broughton House.